-The balance point should be within 5° (plus or minus) of 30°F.
+The system should be sized so that the balance point is within 5° (plus or minus) of 30°F.

 Home Retrofit recommends calculating heat loss/gain to determine the best sized unit.

 BEST PRACTICE: MANUFACTURED HOMES

 Appliances with a properly installed combustion chamber sealed to the exterior of the structure are not considered combustion appliances for the purposes of the CAZ test.
 Forced-air system operation should not depressurize a CAZ by more than minus 3 pascals with reference to outside.